Your favorite electric kettle breaks: no matter how many times you flip the switch, it won’t boil.

 With that out of the way, let’s look at some examples of businesses asking for reviews through email and get down to the nitty-gritty of the “ask.”

-Next up is GreenWorlds , an online furniture retailer.
-Again, we see the same emphasis on brevity.
+GreenWorlds is an online furniture retailer, and in their message we see the same emphasis on brevity.

 So, make your request quick, and if you can, use the opportunity to address any customer concern issues.